The Semiology of Callousness as Illustrated on Yukio Mishima’s The Swaddling Clothes

 How to Cite

 Johanes Claudio Perdana Napitupulu, Dimas Eko Saputro, Rommel Utungga Pasopati, & Yoshua Veron Handika Putra Siadari.
 (2024).
 The Semiology of Callousness as Illustrated on Yukio Mishima’s The Swaddling Clothes .
-International Conference of Religion, Health, Education, Science and Technology, 1(1), 222-229.
-Retrieved from https://journal.ibrahimy.ac.id/index.php/icorhestech/article/view/5712
+Proceeding of International Conference of Religion, Health, Education, Science and Technology, 1(1), 222-229. https://doi.org/10.35316/icorhestech.v1i1.5712